 }

-To display the user profile, create a dynamic route that updates the page using query parameters.
+To display the user profile, create a dynamic route that updates the web page using query parameters.
 Inside the /pages/p/[id].js

 , you can get the id